GigaMax13/weather-app/README.md

 # weather-app

-:umbrella: Just another weather app.
-An attempt to add a nice React Native project to my git / portfolio.
+:umbrella: :construction: (WIP) An attempt to add a nice React Native project to my git / portfolio.

 ### :iphone: The project